Fashion Design Council of India

-The Fashion Design Council of India (FDCI) is an organization in India. its founding presidents are Rohit Shukhla, Ritu Kumar, and Tarun Tahiliani.

-FDCI is a non-profit independent association of fashion designers formed to propagate the Business of Fashion in India in December 1998.
+The Fashion Design Council of India (FDCI) is an organization in India.
+Its founding presidents are Rohit Shukla, Ritu Kumar, and Tarun Tahiliani.
+FDCI is a non-profit independent association of fashion designers formed in December 1998 to promote the Business of Fashion in India.
 Currently, the office is based in New Delhi with Sunil Sethi as the President.
 FDCI is supported by the Indian Textile Ministry & it also works very closely with fashion institute like NIFT.